ArthurZC23/IA369/Report.md

 1. Get some crime data about a city.
 The data must have the following fields: type of crime, latitude and longitude.
 2. Pre-process the data to select only the types of crimes you think are relevant to tourists
 3. Add the severity of each type of crime
-4. Save the data as a JSON object
+4. Save crime data as a JSON
+5. Create crime clusters JSON using the crime data JSON and the [cluster script](https://github.com/ArthurZC23/IA369/blob/master/utils/clusters.py) available at this repo
-5. Split the JSON into smaller blobs, case need it
+5. Split the crime data JSON into smaller blobs, case need it
-6. Upload the JSON blobs at [JSON Blob](https://jsonblob.com/)
+6. Upload the JSON blobs at [JSON Blob](https://jsonblob.com/) for the crime data and for the clusters
-7. Update crimeUrl with the JSON blobs URLs
+7. Update crimeUrl with the JSON blobs URLs of the crime data
+8. Update crimeClusters with the JSON blob URL of the new clusters

+## Technologies used

+The project was developed using:

+* R
+* Python
+* HTML/CSS/Javascript
+* Google maps API
+* D3 - deprecated in the final version
+* Highcharts
+* JSON blobs
+* Bootstrap
+* JQuery

+## Lessons learned

+At the end of every project it's important to look back and reflect on the most important lessons learned.
+In this particular example, we learned:

+* It is easy to use a D3 template for visualization.
+But it can be more challenging to alter some parts of the chart without introducing bugs or visual glitches.
+* Highcharts provides a more friendly interface to build visualization.
+You can start from a template and tweak as you like in minutes, because of its friendly interface
+* JSON blobs is an excellent way of storing your data to test your client, without needing a backend or storing the data at the client
+* Google maps API provide several functionalities which are worth to take a look.
+In our project we used heatmaps, style maps, colored circles, personalized markers, animations and information windows.
+There are a lot of other useful and fun functionalities.
+We encourage people to take a look at the [development page] https://developers.google.com/maps/
+* The quality of Walking safe is a direct consequence of the quality of the data.
+We can see a large difference between the quality of the data for San Francisco (the better dataset) and Campinas (the worst dataset).
+* Google Maps Geocoding API can give you a non expected pair of latitude and longitude because there are similar addresses names in different cities.
+Pay attention to filter your data after getting the latitude and longitude or you may add wrong data to your map.
+It is easy to identify wrong points if you activate the heatmap and start to zoom out the map.

 ## Future improvements